defvs/monsterutilities/Monstercat API.md

 `fields=a,b,c`

-Specifiy what fields you wish to recieve by a comma separated string.
+Specifies the fields you wish to receive by a comma separated string.

 **WARNING**

-> Some fields are manatory and will appear anyways.
+> Some fields are mandatory and will appear anyways.

 #### Identifiers

 `ids=id1,id2`

 Specifies specific ids you want to fetch instead of the whole collection.
+This parameter is not available on the `/catalog/browse` route.

 #### Offset/Skip